aerpenbeck/connector-poc/README.md

 ## Limitations of POC
 - error handling is very limited
+- mapping of CT to FT Order is error prone
 - we do not refresh the API tokens
 - fetching orders from the Commercetools API is done in a blocking fashion (should be improved to non-blocking/async)
 - paging through all orders is not implemented yet (we only process the first page)